hajame/fullstackopen-2019.github.io/src/content/osa2/part2c.md

 <!-- Takaisinkutsufunktio ottaa nyt vastauksen sisällä olevan datan muuttujaan ja tulostaa muistiinpanot konsoliin. -->

-The callback function now takes the data contained within the response, saves it to a variable and print the notes to the console.
+The callback function now takes the data contained within the response, saves it to a variable and prints the notes to the console.

 <!-- Luettavampi tapa formatoida <i>ketjutettuja</i> metodikutsuja on sijoittaa jokainen kutsu omalle rivilleen: -->